developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 3. The scan beam is illuminated.
 Scan the Bluetooth MAC address barcode label on the desired peripheral to pair.
 Ensure that Bluetooth is enabled on the peripheral and is set to discoverable mode.
 Refer to the peripheral user guide for instructions.
 	![img](scan_pair_discover.jpg)
 <br>
 4. When pairing is successful, the peripheral is displayed in the list indicating that it is paired.
 A green dot next to a Bluetooth scanner indicates that the device is connected and may be in use.
-Other peripherals such as a Bluetooth headset, printer, and payment device will have a red dot until the respective application is using these Bluetooth peripherals.
+Other peripherals such as a Bluetooth headset or printer device will have a red dot until the respective application is using these Bluetooth peripherals.
 	![img](pair_success.jpg)
 <br>
 ####Scan to Pair (Display Barcode to Pair)